Click here for the Baja Experts!

 All of the hotels are located just a stone's throw from the water, and close to the other services in town.

 Looking for something newer and clean like a Motel 6?
-The new kid in town COSTA DEL SOL is a great place to stay.
+The newer kid in town COSTA DEL SOL is a great place to stay.
 It is located mid-town on the west side of the street.

 And if you want to wake up and stumble to the Sea of Cortez GUILLERMO'S at the south end of town is a great option.
 This is also a good place to pull up a plate in the morning and watch the pelicans dive for breakfast!

 If you would prefer to stay in a private home just steps from the ocean, head just north of town to LARRY AND RAQUEL'S BUNGALOW.
-Awesome!

 One of these great rustic places to stay south of LA Bay is LAS ANIMAS WIDERNESS RESORT.
 Drop by their web site for more information!